gitdemara/TensorFlow/README.md

+This is Demara making edits to this tensorflow file that should only be in my locally forked copy of TensorFlow!
+Yay!
 # What's new in TensorFlow 2.x

 The following are all the changes coming in TensorFlow 2.x.
 Let's have a closer look at them: